Xinyuan-LilyGO/T-Embed-CC1101/README.md

 - ✅ lvgl_test ：lvgl benchmark and stress testing;
 - ✅ pn532_test ：NFC test, display the IC card information in the serial port.
 - ✅ tf_card_test ：SD card test, the file name is displayed in the serial port.
+- ✅ record_test : Record 15 seconds of audio and save it to your SD card.
+- ✅ voice_test : Speaker test, read audio from SD card.
 - ✅ ws2812_test ：LED light test;